Krishbelwal/Netflix_Content_Analysis/Readme.md

 - **Power BI:** Dashboard development & visualization

 ## 5. Data Cleaning Steps
-- Standardised text by capitalising columns.
+- Convert all the text in the capitalise column.
 - Handled missing values in `Director`, `Cast`, and `Country` columns using the "Go - Special" method.
 - Split multiple values in `Genres` and `Country` columns using **Split Column by Delimiter** in Power Query.
 - Applied **Unpivot Columns** for a normalized row format.